 Because of its position in the middle of Hvar island, for centuries Stari Grad was a safe harbour for sailors and Stari Grad bay is still regularly visited by most of the sea travellers passing through Dalmatia.

 A walk through the town centre with its narrow streets and small squares takes you back in time and there are lots of cafes and restaurants where you can enjoy the fresh summer breeze called the ‘maestral’ and cool off with a glass of cold beer or sample the local wine.

 Recently you may have seen an episode of Michael Palin’s New Europe featuring the island of Hvar and in particular Stari Grad.
 After sampling a feast of home made fare at a local restaurant he found himself ‘dangerously tempted to stay on this island of Paradise’.

-Your ferry from Split will dock at Stari Grad and this is where we shall come to escort you to the Quaich.
+If you are getting the ferry from Split it will dock at Stari Grad and this is where we shall come to escort you to the Quaich.